-The National Theatre’s sell-out production of hit comedy One Man, Two Guvnors has transferred to the Theatre Royal Haymarket.
-Richard Bean’s English version of Carlo Goldoni’s classic Italian comedy The Servant of Two Masters now stars Rufus Hound.
+The National Theatre’s sell-out production of hit comedy One Man, Two Guvnors at the Theatre Royal Haymarket.
+Richard Bean’s English version of Carlo Goldoni’s classic Italian comedy The Servant of Two Masters now stars Owain Arthur.

 Richard Bean’s award-winning play is a glorious celebration of British comedy – a unique, laugh-out-loud mix of satire, songs, slapstick and glittering one-liners.